builtbybel/bloatbox/README.md

 This was intended as a small extension for [Spydish](https://github.com/builtbybel/spydish) to uninstall specific apps.
 Since I didn't want to bloat Spydish unnecessarily (those who know me know that I am a friend of small apps and lean code), I have now made this available as a standalone app.
 With the upcoming Spydish release it can be started from within Spydish.

-This code is based on parts of this nice project from [ConditionalException](https://github.com/ConditionalException/Windows10Privacy)
+This code is based on parts of this nice project from [ConditionalException](https://github.com/ConditionalException/Windows10Privacy).
+Some inspiration has also flowed from this ugly guy :smirk: [AppManager by Microsoft](https://www.microsoft.com/p/app/9n8b6qf719pt)

 ## Download